 Obtain Several Quotes Before Choosing

 Lenders have the power to set their own terms for the loans that they issue, so you may be able to find a better deal by shopping around.
+You can of course do a mortgage refinance later on but you never know how rates will go up and down so it’s best to do a lot of research beforehand.
 Before committing to buying a home, obtain quotes from several different lenders using basic information about your income and the home you would like to buy.
 This will allow you to compare the offerings of each lender side by side and see which ones are making the best offers.
 You may also be able to get prequalified for the amount that you would like to borrow, increasing your standing with realtors and sellers as a serious buyer.